 The beer was served with the final savory course, a panang curry with beef cheek.
 The dish was rich and creamy, spicy and complex, tender and delicate with spoon-soft beef that was very much like brisket.
 It was a fantastic dish of food served over jasmine rice, with relishes and sauces and flavors to be added on to taste, and it was my second favorite course of the whole evening.

-Certain foodies may choose to strike me dead for blasphemy, but I’ve gotta say this: the beer was wrongly paired.
+Certain foodies may choose to strike me dead for blasphemy, but I’ve gotta say: the beer was wrongly paired.

 First, about the beer: Brewed with hibiscus, mangosteens and pomegranate specifically for NEXT, the Horizon ale had a sweet and floral nose up front, and a surprisingly creamy body for a Half Acre brew.
 With a long tail of pleasantly bitter yet fruity hops, there was clarity and sharpness and a certain profile that reminded me very much of their version of the Freedom of ’78, brewed with guava.
 Even the color is similar.
 (I made that reference out loud, and after looking up and seeing everyone staring at me in a “WTF is he talking about” kind of moment, I followed it up with a “WELL IT DOES TO ME OKAY.”)